Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS REPRESENTING FRACTIONS ON A NUMBER LINE?We will learn how to partition a whole into halves, thirds, sixths, and eighths and how to represent those fractions as points on a number line.
+Download as PDF Download PDF View as Separate PageWHAT IS REPRESENTING FRACTIONS ON A NUMBER LINE?We will learn how to partition a whole into halves, thirds, sixths, and eighths and how to represent those fractions as points on a number line.

 To better understand fractions using the number line…